lhbelfanti/ahbcc/README.md

     }
 ```

-#### Necessary files to start the database
+## Setup

+To run the application, you must define specific environment variables.
-To connect to the database create a `.env` file in the root of the project or rename the provided [.env.example](.env.example).
+You can create a .env file in the root directory of the project or rename the provided example file, .env.example.

 This file should contain the following environment variables:
 ```